 Again, under no circumstances should your toes press or bunch-up against the tip of your dress shoes.
-This shows that the size is clearly wrong and the shoes are too short for your feet.
-Dress shoes need to fit comfortably the first time that you try them on.
-As with all shoes, there is a small amount of break-in time; however, the difference in size will be negligible from your starting fitment due to the design of dress shoes themselves.
-This is even more pertinent when opting for an all-leather shoe, or a pair of dress shoes using a leather heel inlay.
+If this is happening, then the size is wrong, and the shoes are too short for your feet.
+Dress shoes need to fit comfortably the first time you try them on.
+As with all shoes, there’s usually a small amount of break-in time; however, the difference in size will be negligible from your starting fitment due to the design of dress shoes themselves.
+This is even more pertinent when opting for all-leather footwear, or a pair of dress shoes using a leather heel inlay.

 One of the reasons for this is because a dress shoe will eventually mold itself to its owner, complying with your foot size.
-If you get anything too long, then that process won’t be able to handle as organically.
-Worse still, if you shoe is too long, over time you will be able to see that as the leather cracks and creases it highlights the fact that you are wearing ill-fitting shoes.
+If you get anything too long, then that process won’t be able to handle this organically.
+Worse still, if your shoe is too long, over time, you'll be able to see that as the leather cracks and creases, it highlights the fact that you're wearing ill-fitting shoes.

 Choose a shoe suited to the shape of your foot

-You will notice a distinct trend between most major shoes.
+You'll notice a distinct trend between most major shoes.
 Some are designed specifically for elongated, narrow feet, while others grant greater width allowing comfort for those of us with shorter feet.
-If your toes touch anywhere, walking will be very uncomfortable.
+If your toes touch anywhere, walking will be uncomfortable.
 If this is the case, go half a size up or opt for a different brand or product range entirely.

 That’s the measurement from your heel to your ball.
-In a dress shoe that is an important consideration because a dress shoe by nature is designed to flex at the ball.
-If you omit this measurement and only focus on length, you will be left with a very uncomfortable experience and perhaps even some damage both to your foot and to your shoes.
+In a dress shoe, that's an essential consideration because, by nature, it's designed to flex at the ball.
+If you omit this measurement and only focus on length, you'll be left with a very uncomfortable experience and perhaps even some damage both to your foot and to your shoes.